Xiaomin-Li/BioSGAN/README.md

-# BioSGAN: Generating Realistic Multi-class Biosignals with BioSGAN: A Transformer-based Label-guided Generative Adversarial Network
+# Generating Realistic Multi-class Biosignals with BioSGAN: A Transformer-based Label-guided Generative Adversarial Network
 ---

 This repository contains code from the paper "Generating Realistic Multi-class Biosignals with BioSGAN: A Transformer-based Label-guided Generative Adversarial Network".